-We’re working with some of the world’s biggest travel brands to make it easier for consumers to choose more sustainable places to stay.
+We’re working with some of the world’s leading travel brands to make it easier for consumers to choose more sustainable places to stay.
 Together, we are striving to:

 Research has shown that a variety of factors related to accommodation – from food miles and waste, to energy consumption and local employment – can significantly increase both the carbon footprint and community impact of a holiday.

 However, a lack of access to reliable, consistent information has been cited as a barrier to travellers making more sustainable choices.
 With a variety of competing certification schemes available, travellers often don’t know what to look for or which labels to trust.

 Our goal is to help travellers make better choices, and this starts with being able to consistently find the sustainability information they need on the platforms they already use – platforms like our partners Booking.com, Expedia Group, and Google.

 By building upon existing standards, and in consultation with the Global Sustainable Tourism Council (GSTC), our coalition is working to collect data from accommodation providers based on an agreed list of attributes; covering operational and policy information across five sustainability categories.
 Using an aligned methodology, that data is then displayed as consistent sustainability information that consumers can begin to recognise and understand.

 This makes it as simple as possible for consumers to find sustainable places to stay.

 Our Accommodation Working Group has aligned behind a growing list of sustainability attributes, which are shared below.
 Members of the group are enabling properties on their platforms to submit information on those practices, and so currently on Booking.com, Expedia, and Google, consumers can find this information on the booking page for accommodations who have submitted their data.